stephenslab/susieR/README.md

-which will be described in a manuscript in preparation (Wang et al), lends itself to a particularly simple and intuitive fitting procedure -- effectively a Bayesian modification of simple forward selection, which we call "Iterative Bayesian Forward Selection".
+which will be described in a manuscript in preparation (Wang et al), lends itself to a particularly simple and intuitive fitting procedure -- effectively a Bayesian modification of simple forward selection, which we call "Iterative Bayesian Step-wise Selection".

 The output of the fitting procedure is a number of "Credible Sets" (CSs), which are each designed to have high probability to contain a